The 12 Very Best Shampoos for Fine Hair

 In this article

-I have fine hair, and it’s hard not to burn with envy when a friend tells me they only have to wash their hair “once a week or so.”
-As I have smaller, less porous strands of hair (which often betray me by glistening with oil at the root mere hours after washing), it feels like I’m stuck in a constant time loop of washing and drying my hair — and that’s before I even factor in how long it takes to will some body into it.
+I have finehair, and it’s hard not to burn with envy when a friend tells me they only have towash their hair“once a week or so.”
+As my hair shows oil very obviously (after the gym or if I use even the tiniest bit too much product), it feels like I’m stuck in a constant time loop of washing anddrying my hair— and that’s before I even factor in how long it takes to will some body into it.

-However, I know tracking down the perfect formula takes time — with fine-hair shampoos especially.
-That’s because fine hair often has the tendency to be both flat and dry, so the shampoo has several jobs.
-You need to look for formulas that are rich in peptides and protein to thicken the hair, ingredients such as turnip extract to give the hair a boost from the scalp, and then also acid-, ceramide-, and vitamin-rich formulas to hydrate the hair and even promote growth.
-It’s a tall order, so along with sampling half a dozen shampoos over the last six months, I also turned to 13 stylists and hair-care experts to find the best shampoos for all types of fine hair.
-(And if you’re looking for more hair-care recommendations, read my guides to best shampoos and conditioners.)
+So I know tracking down the perfect formula takes time — with fine-hair shampoos especially.
+That’s because fine hair often has the tendency to be bothflat and dry, so the shampoo has several jobs.
+You need to look for formulas rich in peptides and protein to thicken the hair, ingredients such as turnip extract to give the hair a boost from the scalp, and then acid-, ceramide-, and vitamin-rich formulas to hydrate the hair and promote growth.
+It’s a tall order, so along with sampling a dozenshampoosover the past year and a half, I turned to 17 stylists and hair-care experts to find the best shampoos for all types of fine hair, including shampoos for specific issues like dandruff.
+(And if you’re looking for more hair-care recommendations, read my guides to the bestshampoosandconditioners.)

 What we’re looking for